The History Of Eric Yuan’s Zoom

 In April 2019, Zoom went public.
 Zoom stock shot above its $36 IPO price almost immediately and peaked at $104.49 in mid-2019.

-Building on the success of video and phone services, Zoom Chat was launched as an in-app Slack-like messaging platform.
+Building on the success of video and phone services, Zoom Chat (now Zoom Team Chat) was launched as an in-app Slack-like messaging platform.

 And then in early 2020, the world was rocked by the coronavirus pandemic, with millions of people forced to work from home.
 In March, Zoom was downloaded 2.13 million times in one day.
 By April 2020, Zoom surpassed 300 million daily meeting participants.